NEW YORK (AP) -- The stock market is waiting on the Fed.

-The Standard & Poor's 500 index was down two points, or 0.2 percent, at 1,649.
-Telecommunications stocks fell the most in index.
+The Standard & Poor's 500 index dropped two points, or 0.1 percent, to 1,650.
+Six of the 10 industry groups in the index fell.
+Telecommunications stocks fell the most, 0.9 percent.

-Sprint Nextel fell 3.3 percent to $7.08 after Dish Network said it would not submit a new bid to take over the wireless carrier.
+— Sprint Nextel fell 20 cents, or 2.9 percent, to $7.11 after satellite TV operator Dish Network said late Tuesday that it wouldn't submit a revised bid for the wireless carrier.